dreyliky/ngx-os/src/app/library/docs/modules/tree-view.md

 Tree View allows you to work with tree data.

-You need to adapt your data to an array of `ITreeNode` objects and pass this array as `data` into `TreeViewComponent`.
+You need to adapt your data to an array of `TreeNode` objects and pass this array as `data` into `TreeViewComponent`.

 If you want to customize your nodes, you can pass the template inside the `<os-tree-view>` component.